fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files (JSON & CSS).
 Refer each theme with their respective `JavaScript` and `CSS` file names.|

-In order to install, create an HTML file and follow the steps below.
+In order to install, create an HTML file and follow the steps given below:

 **Step 1: Include Vue core library:**